apache/incubator-gluten/docs/get-started/Velox.md

 Currently, Gluten is using a [forked Velox](https://github.com/oap-project/velox/) which is daily updated based on [upstream Velox](https://github.com/facebookincubator/velox).

-Scripts under `/path/to/gluten/ep/build-velox/src` provide `get_velox.sh` and `build_velox.sh` to build Velox separately, you could use these scripts with custom repo/branch/location.

-Velox provides arrow/parquet lib.
-Gluten cpp module need a required VELOX_HOME parsed by --velox_home, if you specify custom ep location, make sure these variables be passed correctly.

 ```bash
 ## fetch Velox and compile
 ./dev/builddeps-veloxbe.sh build_velox